DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 Analyzing data allows you to gain valuable insights and make informed decisions.
 This is where data warehouses come into play.

-A data warehouse is a central storage location for structured data from various sources, used for reporting.
+A data warehouse is a centralized system that stores structured data from multiple sources, designed specifically for reporting and analytics.
+It serves as the single source of truth across an organization.
 It acts as a single source of truth, providing a consistent and integrated view of an organization’s data.
 By consolidating data from various operational systems, a data warehouse enables users to perform complex queries, generate reports, and make data-driven decisions.

 Key Principles